 The Canada Revenue Agency announces the new contribution limit for the TFSA near the end of the year.
 Last year, the CRA announced that Canadians could again contribute $6,000 to their TFSA.

-Although we have recently had higher than usual inflation, the TFSA contribution limit for 2022 will likely be $6,000 for the fourth consecutive year.
+Because we’ve recently had higher than usual inflation, the TFSA contribution limit for 2023 will be $6,500 for the first time.